zeekay/die/README.md

 ## Usage
 Create new project based off template:

-    die new <name> [--template <template name>]
+    die new <name> [--template <template name>, --install, --production]

-Serve project (or any static assets):
+Serve project (or just static files):

     die run

-Compile client-side assets (can be used independently of everything else):
+Compile client-side assets:

     die build

+Can also be used to build stand-alone CSS and JavaScript assets:

+    die build --minify --css [in] --css-path [out] --js [in] --js-path [out]

-Compile & watch for changes:
+Compile & watch client-side assets, recompiling on change:

     die watch